Sustainability Leadership Programme

 Identify a Sustainability Challenge: Identify a real social, environmental, or economic challenge facing your organisation and the Sustainable Development Goal (SDG) it relates to (e.g. climate change and SDG 13 climate action).
 You’ll need this to complete the registration form.
 This sustainability challenge will be your focus for applying the skills and frameworks in the programme.
 Many people find their challenge evolves as they journey through SLP.
 Here is our guide to identifying a sustainability challenge.

 Pre-Work: We carefully curate pre-work to prepare you for each session.
 We practice a flipped classroom method in which you are exposed to theories and frameworks before each workshop and begin to apply them to your situation.
 Pre-work is helpfully divided into essential and optional extra readings, videos, and podcasts.
-We recommend allowing around two hours of preparation for each workshop.
+We recommend allowing around one to two hours of preparation for each workshop.

 Two-Day Workshop: The two-day workshop is a peak experience of the programme.
 People love the rich and enduring connections made as well as the experiential and inspiring learning environment.

-• Two-day workshop (2 days)
+• Two-day in-person workshop

 Getting Started